Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Cleveland's games this season have gone over 44.5 points six of 10 times.
+- Cleveland and its opponents have gone over the current 43.5-point total in six of 10 games this season.

-- Detroit and its opponents have combined to score more than 44.5 points in five of nine games this season.
+- Detroit has combined with its opponents to score more than 43.5 points in five of nine games this season.

 Browns stats and trends

-- The Browns have been favored by 10 points or more one time this season and have not covered the spread in any of them.
+- This season, the Browns are winless against the spread when entering a game as a favorite of 11.5 points or more.

-- Cleveland's games this year have eclipsed the over/under six times in 10 opportunities (60%).
+- Cleveland's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

 - When Cleveland puts up more than 28.9 points, it is 2-2 against the spread and 2-2 overall.

-- When Cleveland piles up over 379.8 yards, the team is 2-1 against the spread and 1-2 overall.
+- In games that Cleveland churns out over 379.8 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Browns have nine giveaways this season, while the Lions have 10 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Lions.